Rosemary Murray: World War II

 describes a secret major control bunker, later buried beneath the lawns of Magee College, Derry, Northern Ireland.
 From 1941 this bunker, part of Base One Europe, together with similar bunkers in Derby House, Liverpool, and Whitehall was used to control one million Allied personnel and fight the Nazi U-boat threat.
 Murray was stationed at Base One Europe as WRNS Chief Officer and responsible for the welfare of 5,600 Wrens stationed at Londonderry.

 New Hall, Cambridge

 In 1946, the mistress of Girton College invited Murray to apply for a job at Cambridge.
 There, Murray played a major role in establishing New Hall, to address the needs of women students.
 She served as the first president of New Hall from its founding in 1954 until 1981.

-In 1975 she became Cambridge University's first female vice-chancellor for a two-year term during which time she introduced student representation on university committees, founded the Cambridge Society, and inaugurated the clinical medical school, the new music school, and West Road concert hall.
+In 1975 she became the University of Cambridge's first female vice-chancellor for a two-year term during which time she introduced student representation on university committees, founded the Cambridge Society, and inaugurated the clinical medical school, the new music school, and West Road concert hall.

 In 1980, Murray published the booklet New Hall, 1954–1972: the Making of a College.

 In 2008, it was announced that New Hall would be renamed Murray Edwards College, in honour of the vision of its first President, Rosemary Murray, and the generosity of the Edwards family.